Particle PostParticle PostParticle Post

 It does not prove that OpenAI's technology underperformed.
 The model did what the product design asked it to do.
 The product design did not account for the full distribution of customer need.

-It does not prove that the $40 million savings figure was fabricated.
+It does not prove that the initial savings projection was fabricated.
 That figure represented a real labor cost projection.
 What it omitted were the downstream costs that emerged later: customer churn, brand damage, the operational expense of reassigning engineers and marketers to cover support gaps, and the eventual rehiring of freelance customer service agents.

 Where AI Support Automation Breaks in Real Organizations